-In clinical trials that study an intervention's efficacy, lack of specificity of HRQoL measures may sometimes be considered to be a problem: if a person has multiple co-morbidities, changes in overall HRQoL or absence of changes in HRQoL may be related to aspects that have nothing to do with the intervention.
-This argument is often used to justify the use of a disease-specific HRQoL instrument.
-However for REA, aiming to assess the intervention's efficacy in real life, co-morbidities and their impact on HRQoL are extremely relevant, in very much the same way as all-cause mortality is more important than disease-specific mortality.
-Whenever a significant improvement is observed on a disease-specific HRQoL measure and no effect on a generic HRQoL measure, the assessor should critically evaluate whether the changes in disease-specific HRQoL do not inflate the estimated effect of an intervention.
+In clinical trials that study an intervention's efficacy, lack of specificity of HRQoL measures may sometimes be considered to be a problem: if a person has multiple co-morbidities, changes in overall HRQoL or absence of changes in HRQoL may be related to aspects that have nothing to do with the intervention.21 This argument is often used to justify the use of a disease-specific HRQoL instrument.
+However for REA, aiming to assess the intervention's efficacy in real life, co-morbidities and their impact on HRQoL are extremely relevant, in very much the same way as all-cause mortality is more important than disease-specific MRQoL measure and no effect on a generic HRQoL measure, the assessor should critically evaluate whether the changes in disease-specific HRQoL do not inflate the estimated effect of an intervention.